 Glad you were able to give us a preview Michelle!

 NYU Libraries first started hosting salons in 2007.
 The Coles Science Salons were a speaker series created and organized by the Coles Science Center, the science reference department at Bobst Library.
-The early Salons had a Science focus and proved to be quite popular.
+The early Salons had a Science focus and proved to be quite popular with the NYU community.
 The Business and Government Documents Center, drawn by the success of the Science salons, also began hosting business focused salons in 2012.
-Social Sciences & Humanities Reference were also drawn by the success of the Salons and were planning to host their own.
+Not to be left out, the Social Sciences & Humanities Reference were also planning to host their own salon series.
 But, rather than all the reference centers hosting competing salons, it was decided to join forces to create the unCOMMON Salons.
 These Salons are a reflection of the interdisciplinary research being conducted at NYU, and are now co-sponsored by Business and Government Documents, Coles Science Center, and the Social Sciences & Humanities Reference Center.

 If you would like to present at an unCOMMON Salon, please contact us: